 - Familiarity with current government and public health guidance, especially as it applies to resort-specific operations (such as housekeeping, food service, and maintenance)

 - Proper techniques for general cleaning and disinfecting

 - Proper use and disposal of personal protective equipment, such as gloves and masks.
 Instructions for donning and doffing of PPE, physical distancing, and group gathering limits.

 Enhanced Cleaning and Disinfecting

-Cabins are thoroughly cleaned and disinfected daily including prior to group and guest arrival, and subsequent to departure.
+Cabins are thoroughly cleaned and disinfected prior to group and guest arrival, and subsequent to departure.
 We take special care to clean and disinfect doorhandles, countertops and other high touch points.

-In addition, Muskoka Woods common areas common areas where physical distancing is not possible – such as our dining rooms and bathrooms – are being cleaned and disinfected at increased frequency including high tough points such as door handles, countertops and others.
+In addition, Muskoka Woods common areas where physical distancing is not possible – such as our dining rooms and bathrooms – are being cleaned and disinfected at increased frequency including high touch points such as door handles, countertops and others.

-Staff and guests are given guidance on where and when to apply hand sanitizer and scheduled handwashing happens throughout the day.
+Staff and guests are given guidance on where and when to apply hand sanitizer or wash their hands throughout the day.

 Health Advisory Committee

 Muskoka Woods has enlisted the expert and professional advice of members of the health care community for several decades.
 During the COVID-19 pandemic, they have provided expert advice, guidance and been instrumental in helping us set direction for our response.